AppImage/docs.appimage.org/source/user-guide/inspect-appimage-content.rst

 \-\-appimage-extract
 ++++++++++++++++++++

 To extract the content of a type 2 AppImage without an external tool, call the AppImage with the parameter ``--appimage-extract``.
-This will cause the :ref:`runtime` to create a new directory called :code:`squashfs-root` in the current working directory, containing the content of the AppImage's :ref:`AppDir <appdir-specification>`.
+This will cause the :ref:`runtime` to create a new directory called ``squashfs-root`` in the current working directory, containing the content of the AppImage's :ref:`AppDir <appdir-specification>`.

 \-\-appimage-mount